IMPRESS your visitors

 Professional Game Design Portfolio

-This portfolio website is neither striking nor extremely professional, but it gets the job done.
+This portfolio website is neither striking nor extremely professional, but it does the job.

-These kinds of straightforward portfolios are great for people who don’t want to invest a lot of money and time into their portfolio, but still want their website to be easy to navigate.
+These straightforward portfolios are great for people who don’t want to invest a lot of money and time into their portfolios but still want their websites to be easy to navigate.

 Check this portfolio out if you want inspiration to create fun, simple, yet professional website portfolios.